-Solving the whole problem involves not just the view layer, but the entire lifecycle of booting an application: routing, fetching models, and rendering.
+Solving the whole problem involves not only the view layer, but also the entire lifecycle of booting an application: routing, fetching models, and rendering.
 By leaning heavily on Ember's conventional application structure, we can move this complexity out of each application and into the framework.

 We are building this feature into Ember.js, and we're calling it FastBoot.

 For everyone else, you'll still have the responsiveness and interactivity users have come to expect from Ember apps.